Wound Treatment Associate Hybrid Program

 Who Should Attend

 The course is designed for the Registered Nurse, Licensed Practical/Vocational Nurse or military medic/corpsman; however, any health care provider may benefit from this comprehensive certificate program.
-This course is designed for completion (including written final examinations and skills testing) in three months.
-You must complete the course within this three month period to receive the credits and certificate.

 Become a Skilled Wound Care Provider.
 Earn Contact Hours.